-Subject to ERISA
+1. Benefits Must be Subject to ERISA

 First, to be eligible for COBRA your benefits must be subject to ERISA.
 Generally, all group health plans maintained by private sector employers with 20 or more employees are subject to ERISA and required to offer COBRA coverage.
 Your plan administrator must provide you with notices detailing your COBRA rights within the first 90 days of coverage.

-If you’re a qualified beneficiary who has experienced a qualifying event, you must notify the plan administrator within the filing period.
-Your plan can set the time limit for filing, but it cannot be shorter than 60 days from whichever of these events occurred last:
+To claim COBRA coverage, you must notify the plan administrator within the filing period.
+Your plan can set the time limit for filing, but it must be at least 60 days from whichever of these events occurred last:

 COBRA coverage can be terminated early for any of the following reasons: